Didactic Materials

 M.O.R.D.O.R. also brings together a set of (supporting) outputs that streamline the project’s main didactic goals.

-Our Dictatorship Research (Encyclopedia) and EU Foreign Policy Analysis are both accompanied with educational dimensions, summarized in a Didactic Booklet.
-In addition, there are other materials (online lectures, podcasts, etc.)
+Our Dictatorship Research (Encyclopedia) and EU Foreign Policy Analysis are both accompanied with educational dimensions, summarized in a Didactic Companion.

 The main audience for this output are: